manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/deinstall-db/deinstall-db.md

     Enter ***y*** to start removing the database.

-	> **Tip:** The default option is **n**, which means no. If you press Enter or type **n** here, then `deinstall` exits without removing the database.
+	> **Tip**: The default option is **n**, which means no. If you press Enter or type **n** here, then `deinstall` exits without removing the database.

     The deinstallation process creates log files and starts removing the database.

-	## Output
+	It returns the following.

 	```
-	A log of this session will be written to: '/opt/oracle/oraInventory/logs/deinstall_deconfig2023-11-02_10-37-24-AM.out'
+	A log of this session will be written to: '/u01/app/oracle/oraInventory/logs/deinstall_deconfig20XX-06-17_10-37-24-AM.out'
-	Any error messages from this session will be written to: '/opt/oracle/oraInventory/logs/deinstall_deconfig2023-11-02_10-37-24-AM.err'
+	Any error messages from this session will be written to: '/opt/oracle/oraInventory/logs/deinstall_deconfig20XX-06-17_10-37-24-AM.err'

 	######################## DECONFIG CLEAN OPERATION START ########################
-	## [START] GIMR configuration update ##
-	## [END] GIMR configuration update ##
-	Database de-configuration trace file location: /opt/oracle/oraInventory/logs/databasedc_clean2023-11-02_10-37-25AM.log
+	Database de-configuration trace file location: /u01/app/oracle/oraInventory/logs/databasedc_clean20XX-06-17_10-37-25AM.log
-	Database Clean Configuration START CDB2
+	Database Clean Configuration START orcl1
 	This operation may take few minutes.
-	Database Clean Configuration END CDB2
+	Database Clean Configuration END orcl1

 	Network Configuration clean config START

-	Network de-configuration trace file location: /opt/oracle/oraInventory/logs/netdc_clean2023-11-02_10-37-25AM.log
+	Network de-configuration trace file location: /u01/app/oracle/oraInventory/logs/netdc_clean20XX-06-17_10-37-25AM.log

 	De-configuring Single Instance listener(s): LISTENER